Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 [HeroMarkdown](https://github.com/Villain1nGlasses/HeroMarkdown) is a style specification for BaldarSilveraxe's Roll20 markdown script modeled after Slugnet's Alien RPG conversion.

+`HERO Roller`

+If you would like more flexibility in creating macros you might consider adding [Hero Roller](https://wiki.roll20.net/Script:HeroRoller) to your game.
+It is not currently 100% compatible due to case sensitivity (HS6e uses *OCV* and HS6eH uses *ocv*).
+Adding a fix for this issue is on my list of things to do.

 # <a id="tokens">Tokens Settings</a>

 ![Token](/HeroSystem6eHeroic/images/SampleToken.png)